-The “Back-of-House” display is a demonstration of how the collections team organizes artifacts in the actual “back-of-house” of the museum.
-This collection of artifacts is a small representation of period appropriate pieces that could be displayed, or in many cases other examples of the same items are displayed, in the museum show-path.
+The “Back-of-House” display is a demonstration of how the Collections Team organizes artifacts in the actual “back-of-house” of the museum.
+This collection of artifacts is a small representation of period-appropriate pieces that could be displayed, or in many cases, it is simply that other examples of the same item are displayed along the the museum's Show Path.

-This display includes a wide variety of artifact types.
-They include both percussion and flintlock firearms, swords, a riverboat cannon, various household goods, and a variety of metal and woodworking tools.
-Of significance to note are the Mammoth tusk on the top shelf, and the Cutlass pistol on the back wall.
+The "Back-ofHouse" display includes a wide variety of artifact types including both percussion and flintlock firearms, swords, a riverboat cannon, various household goods, and a variety of metal and woodworking tools.
+A couple of items of significant note include the Mammoth tusk on the top shelf and the Cutlass pistol on the back wall.

 Why highlight the Cutlass pistol from this collection of artifacts?
 Well, this interesting firearm has an extensive history, not only does it carry significance for West Virginia, but it was also part of a world-famous Naval expedition.
 The United States commissioned Charles Wilkes for the U.S. Exploring Expedition which started in 1838 and returned home in 1842.
 The expedition had seven vessels, with only 3 completing the entirety of the journey.
 The cutlass pistol is significant in that it is one of only 150 commissioned by the U.S. Navy for this expedition.
 This served as the first time that the United States commissioned a percussion firearm for its military.
 The provenance of this pistol is yet unknown, but per the Navy, Wilkes and census records, there are potentially as many as 6 (West)ern Virginia residents amongst the crew of roughly 350.
 These 6 men were listed as Boatswains and Gunners all of whom would have been armed with such a weapon.